mcaceresb/stata-gtools/README.md

 | gtop (gtoplevelsof) | groups, select()         | (+)                     | See table notes (+)           |
 | gstats range        | rangestat                | 10 to 20 / 10 to 20     | Allows weights; no flex stats |
 | gstats transform    |                          |                         | Various statistical functions |

-<small>(.) `gregress` and `gpoisson` do not aim to mimic all the
-functionality of any given command; they computes a linear or poisson regression by group, optionally with weights, one-way or nested clusters, and/or high-dimensional fixed effects.
-Rolling regressions and multi-way cluster SE are planned for the next point release.</small>

 <small>(-) `fastxtile` from egenmisc and `astile` were benchmarked against
 `gquantiles, xtile` (`fasterxtile`) using `by()`.</small>